Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 Many personal loan lenders specialize in working with people who have bad credit.
 So whether you're looking to finance a large purchase, cover some immediate expenses or consolidate debt, you may still qualify despite having a spotty credit history.

-Also, many retail store credit cards will approve you if you have bad credit, although often their credit limits are low and APRs are high, and some can only be used at the retailer.
+Also, many retail store credit cards will approve you if you have bad credit, although some may limit where you can use them.

 Credit Card Cash Advance